Clogged Ducts

 • Take a warm shower and let the heat and gravity help release the clog.
 The warmth can get the milk flowing, and leaning forward uses gravity to encourage milk flow.
 Very gentle massage and hand expression can be used to loosen the congested area.

-• Massage by gently stroking the breast behind the clog in the direction toward your armpit before and during nursing, pumping or hand expressing to move fluid behind the clog and allow for milk to flow.
+• Massage by gently stroking the breast behind the clog in the direction toward your armpit before and during nursing, pumping, or hand expressing to move fluid behind the clog and allow for milk to flow.
 (8)

 • Breast compressions while nursing can help move the stickier fat molecules through the ducts and may assist in more thorough milk removal.